 The devolution of cases to the BiH domestic judiciary has required the international community to evaluate the ability of these courts to adjudicate cases transferred from the ICTY.
-Aside from assisting the ICTY with its workload, transferring cases has also been seen as a means to increase the transparency of the domestic judicial process, promote the rule of law, dispel notions of bias in the prosecution of ethnic Serbs and enhance the overall level of public confidence in state-level prosecutions.
+Aside from assisting the ICTY with its workload, transferring cases has also been seen as a means to increase the transparency of the domestic judicial process, promote the rule of law, dispel notions of bias in the prosecution of ethnic Serbs, and enhance the overall level of public confidence in state-level prosecutions.

-However even as the return of cases to BiH was being contemplated by the international community, those within the ICTY recognized that strengthening the domestic judiciary would be vital to ensure the integrity of the process.
-For example in his address to the Security Council on 27 November 2001, ICTY President Claude Jorda indicated that the Tribunal was considering transferring lower-level cases to the domestic courts in the former Yugoslavia only with assurances that the trials would meet international standards of fairness and due process.
+However, even as the return of cases to BiH was being contemplated by the international community, those within the ICTY recognized that strengthening the domestic judiciary would be vital to ensure the integrity of the process.
+For example, in his address to the Security Council on 27 November 2001, ICTY President Claude Jorda indicated that the Tribunal was considering transferring lower-level cases to the domestic courts in the former Yugoslavia only with assurances that the trials would meet international standards of fairness and due process.
 While these concerns have been expressed in relation to transferred cases from the ICTY, these cases actually represent a very small number of the war crimes trials that have been and will be tried in BiH.
-During the period from 1992-2006, approximately 13,000 persons have been reported as possible defendants in war crimes cases (High Judicial and Prosecutorial Council 2006).
+During the period from 1992 to 2006, approximately 13,000 persons have been reported as possible defendants in war crimes cases (High Judicial and Prosecutorial Council 2006).

-In order to deal with the enormous domestic caseload as well as the ICTY transferred cases, the Office of the High Representative (OHR), which is the primary civilian international implementation agency in BiH, proposed in 2003 several amendments to the BiH legal system including the adoption of a new criminal code (CC) and criminal procedure code (CPC) for BiH, as well as the creation of a War Crimes Chamber (WCC) within the State Court of BiH in order to try transferred ICTY cases.
-While approximately fourteen transferred ICTY war crimes cases will eventually be tried at the WCC, cantonal and district courts throughout the country will be responsible for trying literally thousands of other war crimes cases.
-The ultimate success of the domestic process for prosecuting war crimes will not only depend on the achievements of the WCC but also on the ability of these other courts to fairly prosecute these cases.
+To deal with the enormous domestic caseload as well as the ICTY transferred cases, the Office of the High Representative (OHR), which is the primary civilian international implementation agency in BiH, proposed in 2003 several amendments to the BiH legal system including the adoption of a new criminal code (CC) and criminal procedure code (CPC) for BiH, as well as the creation of a War Crimes Chamber (WCC) within the State Court of BiH to try transferred ICTY cases.1 While approximately 14 transferred ICTY war crimes cases will eventually be tried at the WCC, cantonal and district courts throughout the country will be responsible for trying literally thousands of other war crimes will not only depend on the achievements of the WCC but also on the ability of these other courts to fairly prosecute these cases.